CCurl/c3/README.md

 ## Notes about c3:
 - This is NOT an ANSI-standard Forth system.
 - This is a byte-coded implementation.
-- There are 64 operations built into the base executable.
+- There are less than 64 operations built into the base executable.
 - Four of the operations are exposed as c3 words:
     - ':'         - define a c3 word
     - ';'         - end word definition